techidaily/site-facebook/source/_posts/validation-process-for-(securityfacebookmailcom)-as-a-safe-fb-account.md

 ![Enabling Facebook Protect in Facebook Settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/10/Enabling-Facebook-Protect-in-Facebook-Settings-1.jpg)
 6. Then, follow the on-screen instructions to activate Facebook Protect.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Xa2_mFu-obA?si=_xDGF1pv-dnuaDOr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  The Facebook Protect feature is only available for a limited number of Facebook users.
 And Facebook removes this feature from certain accounts when it feels that the account no longer meets the criteria to enjoy it.
 If you cannot find this option despite enabling it before, it signifies that your account no longer meets the eligibility criteria.
 So don't worry about it having been a scam!

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aRMCbJxLuwE?si=E5sfJvoqkv1qCMWz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Respond to a Fake Facebook Protect Email